QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

   network change or network optimization aligns with business goals and that the services provided meet the agreed-upon Service Level Agreements (SLAs).

-* Provide Network capacity planning and ensure that the network has sufficient capacity , resources, and infrastructure to meet current and future demands.
+* Provide network capacity planning and ensure that the network has sufficient capacity , resources, and infrastructure to meet current and future demands.

 * Provide simulation on fault scenarios, formulate recovery plans, and verify whether the plans are applicable and effective so that the service will not be affected during disaster recovery drill.

-* Support Fault and risk detection and provide network health check and network risk check.
+* Support fault and risk detection and provide network health check and network risk check.

 * Model the network configuration change and use a virtual topology model to test network changes and assess the effect of the network configuration changes on the network.